aws-neuron/aws-neuron-sdk/release-notes/compiler/neuronx-cc/index.rst

   This option instructs the compiler to perform model-specific optimizations that produce executable models with improved performance on the specified target instance.

-* The new compiler option ``distribution-strategy`` can be used to better support models using the PyTorch 2.x Fully Sharded Data Parallel (FSDP) APIs.

 * Added support for the HLO operator ``BitcastConvertType`` and also added support for ``TopK`` (sampling mode) operator.

 Neuron Compiler [2.5.0.28]